-- Prepare an Animal Science exhibit (details under Science Projects Division) for display and judging during the General Projects Show. - 1.
-All swine must be on the grounds and in pens by 6:00 p.m.
-Sunday, August 1.
+Prepare an Animal Science exhibit (details under Science Projects Division) for display and judging during the General Projects Show.

+- 1. All swine must be on the grounds and in pens by 6:00 p.m.
+Sunday, August 7.
 We will be using the poultry barn, east end. - 2.
-Swine will be weighed in from 6:00 7:00 p.m. on Sunday, August 1, 2021.
+Swine will be weighed in from 6:00 7:00 p.m. on Sunday, August 7, 2022.
 Judging will begin at 3:30 p.m. on Monday, Aug.
-2. A sandwich supper for all swine exhibitor families will be served from 5:30-7:00 p.m. on Monday. - 3.
+8. - 3.
 Each 4-H'er must be YQCA certified before fair. - 4.
 Exhibitor may make unlimited entries in each division but no more than two entries in any one weight class. - 5.
 Market hogs may be purebred, crossbred, or grade. - 6.
-Animals will be divided into weight classes in each division immediately following weigh-in. - 7.
-Club Group of Three Each club may enter if they desire.
+Animals will be divided into weight classes in each division immediately following weigh-in. - Club Group of Three Each club may enter if they desire.
 The exhibit will consist of three animals.
 The three may include either market barrows or gilts.
-The entry must be owned by at least two members of the same 4-H Club. - 8.
-Champion Ribbons A Champion and Reserve Champion ribbon may be given in each class.
+The entry must be owned by at least two members of the same 4-H Club.

+- 8. Champion Ribbons A Champion and Reserve Champion ribbon may be given in each class.
 An animal must receive a "Blue Rating" in order to be eligible to show for Champion of a class. - 9.
 All federal drug withdrawal laws must be observed. - 10.
 Hogs must weigh not less than 230 pounds and no more than 300 pounds. - 11.
 Dress Code: No tennis shoes, untucked shirts, or sloppiness will be permitted. - 12.
 This is a non-terminal show.
 Each 4-H'er will have 3 options take your pig back home with you, line up a buyer to sell your animal to, or enter your animal in the 4-H Auction. - 13.
 Each 4-H'er will be limited to show 1 pair of gilts and/or 1 pair of barrows.
 Pairs will be designated as they are weighed in.
 All pair numbers will be recorded prior to the show. - 14.
 Sibling 4-H'ers can share animals to make pairs.

 Single Division Pair Division

 Classes:

 Gilt Gilts

 Barrow Barrows

-Showmanship Division (age as of September 1, 2020)
+Showmanship Division (age as o f September 1, 2021)

-Jr. Class -8 - 13 year olds
+Jr. Class - 8 - 13 year olds

-Sr. Class -14 - 18 yearolds
+Sr. Class - 14 - 18 yearolds